Gaurav000001/Benacademy/README.md

 A brief introduction of your project goes here.
 You may want to cover the purpose of your project, its core functionality, and what problems it solves.

 ## Technology Stack
-List and provide a brief overview of the technologies used in the project.

 - Python
 - Django